dapphub/klab/README.md

 -   `KLAB_K_PATH`: override implementation of K.

 **OPTIONAL**: You might also want to add the K tool binaries in `evm-semantics/.build/k/k-distribution/bin` to your `$PATH`, if you didn't already have K installed.

+**OPTIONAL**: You can also use `nix-shell` for a more deterministic environment experience.
+If you have `nix` installed, run `nix-shell` in this repo to start a deterministic shell environment.

 Usage
 -----